 When do you qualify?

 To apply for the MIA scheme you must meet several conditions, such as:

 - Your company is registered in the Netherlands, Aruba, Curaçao, St. Maarten or special Dutch municipalities Bonaire, St Eustatius or Saba and is liable to pay income tax or corporation tax.

 - You invest in a business asset that is on the Environment list (Milieulijst) and meets the set requirements.

 - You have not used the asset previously.

 - You invest at least €2,500 per year.

-If you sell or give away the business assets within 5 years after your investment and the total value exceeds €2,300, you must repay a proportion of the allowance via the disinvestment surcharge.
-For further information, please contact the Dutch Tax and Customs Administration (Belastingdienst).
+Do you sell or give away the business assets within 5 years after your investment?
+Depending on the total value you may have to repay a portion of the allowance via the disinvestment surcharge.
+For more information, please contact the Dutch Tax and Customs Administration (Belastingdienst).

 How to apply?

 If you want to use this scheme, you must notify the Netherlands Enterprise Agency within 3 months of having purchased the business resource.
 After your notification you can declare this investment in your tax return.